akto-api-security/tests-library/remediation/OPENAPI_EXPOSURE.md

 ```
 ### Step 4: Regular Review of OpenAPI Documentation
 Constantly review your OpenAPI documentation.
 Be sure to remove old and unused APIs which can become potential security loopholes.

-Note: Errors and successes should not relay any information that could be exploited by an attacker, such as detailed exception messages or stack traces.